NFL Preseason Week 2 Roundup: Lacy Still Has Everything to Prove with Seahawks

 And it seems they're open to moving on from Bortles, as NFL Network's Tom Pelissero reported Friday the job is "wide open."
 That means we now live in a world where Chad Henne could replace two failed Jaguars first-round quarterbacks (Blaine Gabbert is the other).

 Defensive end Derek Rivers suffered a knee injury during a joint practice with the Houston Texans.
-Tests later revealed the worst: He tore his ACL and sprained his LCL, per NFL.com's Ian Rapoport, and is likely out for the season.
+Tests later revealed the worst: He tore his ACL and sprained his LCL, per NFL.com's Ian Rapoport.

 It's a blow to a defensive line that was already thinned out by the retirement of Rob Ninkovich and the departure of Chris Long during free agency.
 The Patriots are suddenly relying on Trey Flowers and the underwhelming Kony Ealy as their primary pass-rush sources at defensive end.